patrickbucher/docs/clean-agile/clean-agile.md

 Kent Beck named the following four values that are at the very core of Agile:

-1. _Courage_: Agile teams don't sacrifice quality and opportunity in exchange for policital safety.
+1. _Courage_: Agile teams don't sacrifice quality and opportunity in exchange for political safety.
 It takes courage to maintain high code quality and to stay disciplined.
 However, deploying code without confidence in its quality and design is reckless, which is not the same as being courageous.
 2. _Communication_: Agile teams value communication—not only within their team,